Babunator/Electrical-engineering/Basics/Resistors.md

 ![](https://www.pc-control.co.uk/images/resistor_code2.gif)

 # Variable Resistors
 - Resistors can also be shown to have varying rather than fixed resistances.
-Variable resistors must have some physical means of adjustment, either a rotating shaft or lever that can be moved to vary the amount of electrical resistance<br />
+Variable resistors must have some physical means of adjustment, either a rotating shaft or lever that can be moved to vary the amount of electrical resistance.<br />
  ![](https://www.allaboutcircuits.com/uploads/articles/variable-resistance-resistors.jpg) ![](https://www.allaboutcircuits.com/uploads/articles/potentiometer-as-resistor.jpg)
 - There are two major classes of variable resistors so its rheostats and potentiometers.
 - Rheostats they usually have two terminals and the resistance between the two terminals changes. he first connection is made to one end of the resistive element and the other connection to the wiper (sliding contact).